GiovanniZambiasi/find-nearest-neighbour/README.md

 ![Architecture Overview](https://user-images.githubusercontent.com/46461122/164943352-fd12a4fd-7a1b-4ae2-8dd6-ea16260884f8.png)
 *Architecture Overview*

-Then, we have four different managers.
-Each one lives inside its own ``namespace``.
+There are four different managers.
+Each one lives in its own ``namespace``.
 Only types that should be accessible to *every manager* go in the root ``namespace`` (``NearestNeighbour``).
 This keeps types organized, grouped by dependency.
 You can think of each child ``namespace`` as a *sub-system*.
 In some cases, a particular ``Manager`` depends upon another `Manager` (this is the case with the ``PoolingManager``, which is a dependency